Cat Records

 Cat Records was a short-lived subsidiary of Atlantic Records, specializing in rhythm and blues music.
-The label was founded in April 1954 to cash in on the popularity of R&B records among white teenager which were called "cat" records in the South, hence the name of the label.
+The label was founded in April 1954 to cash in on the popularity of R&B records among white teenager which were called "cat" records in the South, a word coined by Atlantic exec Jerry Wexler until the term Rock & Roll took hold, hence the name of the label.
 A total of 18 singles were released, on both 78 r.p.m. and 45 r.p.m. records, over nearly two years before the label was discontinued.
 Its biggest hit was "Sh-Boom" by The Chords.
 Other artists on the label included "Little" Sylvia Vanderpool and Mickey Baker, Floyd Dixon, Rose Marie McCoy, and Margie Day.